1. Where is the Student Section of the Budget and Finance Office located?

 2. What are the opening hours of the Student Section of the Budget and Finance Office?

-The opening hours of the Student Section of the Budget and Finance Office (Student Financial Issues / Grants Management) are the following: Monday-Thursday: 1:00 PM - 4:00 PM, Friday: 10:00 AM - 12:00 noon.
+The opening hours of the Student Section of the Budget and Finance Office (Student Financial Issues / Grants Management) are the following: Monday-Thursday: 1:00 PM - 4:00 PM.

 3. What kind of issues does the Student Section of the Budget and Finance Office deal with?

-The HUF stipend recipients have to fill in the online matriculation form to be able to collect their first stipend at Nador 9 Cash Desk (opening hours: point 7).
-From the second stipend on, the HUF stipends will be transferred to the recepients' HUF bank account.
-According to the Financial Aid and Student Fee Payment Regulations, the HUF stipend recipients are required to open a Hungarian Forint bank account in Hungary on their own names.
+The stipend recipients have to fill in the online matriculation form to be able to collect the stipend payable for the 1st month of studies at Nador 9 Cash Desk in its opening hour (see point 8).
+The stipends, payable for the 2nd month of studies and on, are transferred to the recipients' bank account.
+According to the Financial Aid and Student Fee Payment Regulations, the EUR stipend recipients are required to have a EUR bank account on their own names.

 According to the Financial Aid and Student Fee Payment Regulations the monthly stipend is transferred to the students' bank account by the 4th day of each month.